bacpop/bacpop-website/content/resources/index.md

 We co-run the AllTheBacteria project with [Zamin Iqbal](https://researchportal.bath.ac.uk/en/persons/zamin-iqbal/).

-The resources includes around 2.5M publicly available bacterial isolates, uniformly assembled and annotated.
+The resources includes around 2.7M (and growing) publicly available bacterial isolates, uniformly assembled and annotated.
 The genomes are searchable, and community resources to expand the annotation are also available.

 ### [PopPUNK databases]({{< ref "/poppunk-databases" >}})